fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/MEGATaskIntegration/Readme.md

 Sometimes the different displays interact and I have scheduled a task to redraw the display every 5 seconds.

 I have now sorted out the keypad output so that a sequence of keys is shown until # is pressed which clears the line and resets for a new line.

+I have now fitted the unit with an MCP2515 to connect it to CBUS.
+That will make it a different code.